 Victims of persecution

 You can see buzzards in many colour variations.
 From very dark, almost black to very light ones.
 Some think that a buzzard becomes lighter in colour as it ages.
 Or that the lighter birds are Scandinavian winter guests.
 But neither is the case.
 A buzzard simply has a very varied plumage, that is actually genetically determined.
 Elena Kappers of the University of Groningen and the Max Planck Institute for Ornithology is researching this for her doctoral study.
 Through this website or via waarneming.nl you can enter an observation of a buzzard and its colour pattern.
 The number of collected observations from the Netherlands is somewhat disappointing however.

 Whatever colour the bird has, the buzzard is still a beautiful animal.
 Especially when the youngsters have flown out and and the entire young family can be seen soaring on a thermal.
 Their call sounds a bit like a meowing cat.
 So if you hear this sound, take a look up in the air.
 You may see five, six or even more buzzards flying around there.
 A beautiful view.

-This article was originally published in Dutch on January 22nd 2017
+This post was originally published in Dutch on January 22nd 2017